google/highway/g3doc/quick_reference.md

 ### Crypto

+Ops in this section are only available if `HWY_TARGET != HWY_SCALAR`:

 *   `V`: `u8` \
     <code>V **AESRound**(V state, V round_key)</code>: one round of AES
     encrytion: `MixColumns(SubBytes(ShiftRows(state))) ^ round_key`.
 This
     matches x86 AES-NI.
 The latency is independent of the input values.
-Only available if `HWY_TARGET != HWY_SCALAR`.

 *   `V`: `u8` \
     <code>V **AESLastRound**(V state, V round_key)</code>: the last round of AES
     encrytion: `SubBytes(ShiftRows(state)) ^ round_key`.
 This matches x86
     AES-NI.
 The latency is independent of the input values.
-Only available if `HWY_TARGET != HWY_SCALAR`.

 *   `V`: `u64` \
     <code>V **CLMulLower**(V a, V b)</code>: carryless multiplication of the